 Social Capital describes the trust and confidence that participants, staff, law enforcement, and medical personnel have in the Rangers, our “street cred.”
-Social capital is our sole source of authority in the city; it is what we run on.
+Social capital is a key source of authority in the city.
 Without the confidence of participants and staff, we would be unable to function effectively.

 The Black Rock Rangers have cultivated our social capital with participants and staff through our reputation, credibility, and effectiveness.
 We do this by helping participants in trouble, treating everyone with respect, and acting professionally and with integrity, thus we have, over time, built up a lot of social capital.